BIRDING BOTSWANA

 The services of specialist birding guides

-Many bird “specials” (see list in this website), including an exciting array of
+Many bird “specials” (see list in this website), including an exciting array of aquatic and terrestrial

 Botswana has an enviable reputation as being Africa’s most democratic state, and is considered to be one of the continent’s safest destinations.